fennel-ai/client/docs/pages/development/ci-cd-workflows.md

    resolved (e.g. changing the step or branch name)
 5. **Disabling prod deployment outside of CI/CD** - Fennel supports fined-grained RBAC using which you can control permissions of tokens.
-For instance, you can specify that only the tokens of a particular role (say superadmin) can deploy to Prod and all other tokens can only read feature values.
+For instance, you can specify that only the tokens of a particular role (say super admin) can deploy to Prod and all other tokens can only read feature values.
 With this, as long as that token is only available in your CI/CD environment, your team members can still see/query prod Fennel but not modify it without having gone through